zrougamed/medium/tg.md

 ### Demos , Algos , Starter-Kit , Import ( Pending - Work in progress )

-:construction: these functionnalities are pending release (work in progress).
+:construction: these functionalities are pending release (work in progress).